ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ### Outline:
 The goal of this epic is to overhaul the Upload Controller Service (UCS) as part of the new [File Upload concept](https://ghga.pages.hzdr.de/internal.ghga.de/feature_archconcept-file-upload/developer/architecture_concepts/ac007_file_upload/).
 While AC 7 includes references to future services like the Study Repository Service, some of the machinery there is still in the planning phase.
 This epic will therefore rely upon some shortcuts, such as extra Data Steward involvement.
 When the full architectural concept is realized, the appropriate adaptations will follow in a future epic.

+### Included/Required:
+- Create UOS
+- Replace existing UCS logic within the file services monorepo
+- Adapt WPS for "upload" work packages
+- Adapt CRS to manage claims for upload contexts
+- Write Unit and Integration Tests

+### Not included:
+Archive test bed integration, Study Repository Service development, or front end work.

+# TODO: Do we need to keep the list of file uploads in the upload context anymore?
+# TODO: need some way to keep file upload list and multipart uploads sane if there are errors when an upload has been started but not put in the DB or vice versa
+# TODO: Check how we update u.c. status -- is it all through UOS or some through UC directly?

+#### New Service: Upload Orchestration Service (UOS)

+This epic introduces a new lightweight service to handle authentication concerns while preserving the boundary between file services and auth concerns like user IDs and roles.

+All UCS actions will require a Work Order Token (WOT), which can only be created from existing Work Packages in the Work Package Service (WPS) based on claims in the Claims Repository Service (CRS).
+We don't want Data Stewards interacting directly with the CRS to create the claim, but the UCS likewise shouldn't be responsible for creating the claim.
+Recognizing that enabling file uploads and creating the upload claim are bundled actions, we will instead delegate these things to a new service, the UOS.
+Data Stewards will query the UOS HTTP API to enable uploads for a new study (i.e. create a new `UploadContext`) and create the required upload claims for the user.

+### Upload Controller Service
 ![UCS Diagram](./images/ucs.png)
 > Future Final UCS Diagram with Study Repository Service
 #### Domain Objects
 The UCS owns two domain objects, which it broadcasts as outbox events via Kafka.
 The first domain object is the `UploadContext`, which broadly serves to delineate